vabal/vabal/README.md

 once to pass them to cabal and once for vabal: `cabal new-configure -fmyflag -w "$(vabal --flags='myflag')"`.
 The same thing goes for the `--cabal-file` flag.

+- when `vabal` fails, the behvior of command substitution can be a bit awkward, but nevertheless you get an error message that indicates something went wrong.

  Program usage
 ---------------